hive-engine/hivesmartcontracts-wiki/How-to-setup-a-Hive-Smart-Contracts-node.md

 ## 2. Install the Smart Contracts node
 To install the app, simply follow these steps:
 - get the files from the repository:
-	- via the git cli: ```git clone https://github.com/hive-engine/steemsmartcontracts.git```
+	- via the git cli: ```git clone https://github.com/hive-engine/hivesmartcontracts.git```

-- cd into the newly created project folder; for Hive Engine, make sure you are on the ```hive-engine``` branch (for Steem Engine use the witnesses branch).
+- cd into the newly created project folder; for Hive Engine, make sure you are on the ```main``` branch.
 You may consider using a tagged release as well instead to match the primary nodes, in which case you should checkout a release tag e.g. `he_v1.2.0`
 	- ```git checkout hive-engine```

 - in your console type the following command in the folder that contains the files downloaded from the previous step: